 Which Category of Cleanliness Is Right For My Project?

-Steel structures should be periodically inspected to determine if maintenance is required.
+Inspect steel structures periodically to determine if they require maintenance.
 This ensures to maintain the protection offered by the coating.
-Generally, this is included the cosmetic finish often damaged by UV rays causing the coating to loose its colour or sheen level.
+Generally, the cosmetic finish can often suffer from UV damage.
+This causes the coating to loose its colour or sheen level.

-In order to prepare a strategy for maintenance painting, it is important to undertake a survey to determine whether part or full re-painting is required.
-Where coatings are found to be firmly adhered to the substrate with no indication of breakdown, they can be considered as a suitable base for the maintenance coats.
+In order to prepare a strategy for maintenance painting, it is important to undertake a survey.
+This is to determine whether the substrate requires part or full re-painting.
+Where the coating is firmly adhered to the substrate with no indication of breakdown, consider them as a suitable base for the maintenance coats.

-The surface condition of the existing paint should be thoroughly washed to remove contaminants.
-It may then be necessary to abrade the surface lightly especially of hard coatings such as epoxies or PU’s, to enable good adhesion.
+Thoroughly wash the surface of the existing paint to remove contaminants.
+It may then be necessary to abrade the surface lightly.
+This is especially true of hard coatings.
+Such hard coatings include epoxies or PU’s.
+This is to enable good adhesion.

 Where the breakdown is localised and the majority of the protective coating is intact and in a sound condition, then the small defective areas can be prepared back to the substrate for localised repainting.
-Ideally, the affected areas should be prepared to a standard suitable for the maintenance paint, e.g. localised sandblasting or by manual and mechanical methods where blasting is impractical.
+Ideally, the affected areas should be prepared to a standard suitable for the maintenance paint.
+For example, localised sandblasting.
+Where sand blasting is impractical, you can use manual and mechanical methods.

 Standards For Surface Cleanliness

 The desired standards of surface cleanliness for previously painted (existing) steelwork are defined in ISO 8501-2: 1994 (E), ‘Preparation of Steel Substrates before Application of Paints and Related Products – Visual Assessment of Surface Cleanliness – Preparation Grades of Previously Coated Steel Substrates after Localised Removal of Previous Coatings’.
-The levels of visual cleanliness are related to the common methods that are used prior to painting.
+The levels of visual cleanliness relate to the common methods that we use prior to painting.
 This standard is based upon experience that complete removal of all previous paint coatings is not always necessary and that localised treatment is sufficient.

-In such situations, it is assumed that the remaining intact coating is providing a sound base for additional coating to be applied to.
-This is following a light abrasion to remove and lose edges, and these edges are feathered in new paint can be applied.
+In such situations, we assume that the remaining intact coating is providing a sound base for the additional coating application.
+This is following a light abrasion to remove and lose edges.
+And finally these edges are feathered in for application of the new paint.

-If you have any enquiries in regards your project and cleanliness requirements for sandblasting, please contact our technical team on 01462 421333.
+Do you have any enquiries in regards your project and cleanliness requirements for sandblasting?
+Contact Promain‘s technical team on 01462 421333.